How Is Heroin Made?

 Step 2: Extract the opium from the pod.

 According to an explanation from Frontline, the pod is split using a special knife.
 This split enables the sap – a thick, gum-like substance – to ooze out of the pod.
 A special spatula is then used to scrape the gum out of the pod.
 The pod is then dried, and the seeds are removed for the next planting season.

 The extracted sap is pressed into a brick-shaped form and then wrapped in cloth or leaves to be sold to a dealer and sent, through the black market, to a heroin-processing facility.
-Many of these facilities are close to the original fields, because the raw sap is harder to transport and smuggle than the result of the next steps, the morphine base.

 Step 3: Extract morphine from the opium sap.